 Nearly all of the nine major leaguers who attended Williams College had brief baseball careers; these scholar-athletes emphasized academics over sports.
-Five of the nine – Artie Clarke, Henry Clarke, George Davis, Mark Filley, and Abbott P. “Jack” Mills – became attorneys.
+Five of the nine – Artie Clarke, Henry Clarke, George "Iron" Davis, Mark Filley, and Abbott P. “Jack” Mills – became attorneys.
 In fact, they all juggled law school and pro ball.
 Mills played in 13 games for the 1911 Cleveland Naps, as they were then known for their star player, Napoleon Lajoie.
 His position was third base, but he pinch-ran several times for the Hall of Famer and so was dubbed “Lajoie’s legs.”
 Another teammate in Cleveland was Shoeless Joe Jackson, who later became infamous as one of the 1919 Black Sox.
 Mills played part of the 1912 season in the minors after his first year at Harvard Law.
 He then focused on his profession, becoming a prominent Washington lawyer for several decades.
 Mills and his old college opponent Larry McClure just might be the only former major leaguers who argued cases before the U.S. Supreme Court.

 Abbott Paige Mills was born on October 23, 1889, in South Williamstown, Massachusetts (a section of Williamstown, where he later went to college).
 He was the third and last child of Charles A. and Clara Paige Mills.
 His older brother, Charles W. Mills, became a doctor who gained national renown for his efforts in understanding tuberculosis.
 He also had a sister named Ruth.
 After graduating from Smith College, she established Miss Mills’ School for Girls in Pittsfield, the seat of Berkshire County.
 This school enjoyed years of popularity before it ceased to exist in 1930.